bensternthal/openweather-influxdb/README.md

 ## About

-This small node script pulls information from wunderground and pushes to infuxdb.
+This small node script pulls information from openweather and pushes to infuxdb.
 It uses slack to notify of errors.

 I use this to show outside conditions on my home weather monitoring dashboard.